Cleavage (breasts): Male cleavage

 Male cleavage (also known as "heavage"), a result of low necklines or unbuttoned shirts, has been a movie trend since the 1920s.
 Douglas Fairbanks revealed his chest in films including The Thief of Bagdad (1924) and The Iron Mask (1929), and Errol Flynn showed his male cleavage in movies like The Adventures of Robin Hood (1938).
-This aesthetic continued into the 1950s and 1960s with movie stars like Marlon Brando, who also displayed his chest in The Adventures of Robin Hood, and Sean Connery in many James Bond movies.
-The fashion tapered out since the 1970s, which according to fashion historian Robert Bryan, was "the golden age of male chest hair", epitomized by John Travolta in Saturday Night Fever (1977).
+This aesthetic continued into the 1950s and 1960s with movie stars like Marlon Brando, who also displayed his chest in The Adventures of Robin Hood, and Sean Connery in many James Bond movies; but it went out of fashion after the 1970s, which according to fashion historian Robert Bryan was "the golden age of male chest hair", epitomized by John Travolta in Saturday Night Fever (1977).

 This look was also popular with celebrities like Mick Jagger and Burt Reynolds in the 1970s, and Harry Styles, Jude Law, Simon Cowell and Kanye West in the 2010s.
 Throughout the 1970s, more men unbuttoned their shirts as both men and women took an anti-fashion approach to clothing and the rise of the leisure wear, and adopted comfortable, unisex styles.
-As a new masculine style evolved, gay men adopted a traditionally masculine or working-class style with "half-unbuttoned shirt above the sweaty chest" and tight jeans, rejecting the idea that male homosexuals want to be female.
+As a new masculine style evolved, gay men adopted a traditionally masculine or working-class style with "half-unbuttoned shirt above the sweaty chest" and tight jeans, rejecting the idea that gay men want to be women.

 In India, male cleavage became popular with Bollywood movie stars Salman Khan (who was named "the king of cleavage" by The Economic Times), Shekhar Suman in the 1990s, and Shahid Kapoor and Akshay Kumar in the 2000s.
 Many male K-pop stars are also known for their cleavage.
 Man cleavage came back into style in the 2010s, especially among hipsters and Hispanic and Latino Americans.
 Stylist Christiaan Choy attributes its resurgence to fit physiques and the urge for personal styles.
-Fashion entrepreneur Harvey Paulvin said a men's V-neck should be between "two to four inches from the collar".
+Fashion entrepreneur Harvey Paulvin said a men's V-neck should be "two to four inches from the collar".
 Some men groom their chest hair to improve the male cleavage look (sometimes known as "manscaping").
 Many still considered the look inappropriate for most situations.

-Male bra

-Some men who crossdress choose to wear bras among other articles of clothing.
-Bras may be worn for the feel of it or the silhouette it creates.
-A man bra may provide a "filling" inside the cups to create a cleavage, or work as a compression vest to flatten overgrown breasts in men.
-By the end of the 2000s, man bras were briefly popular with Japanese men as an online purchase item.